JasmineKhalimova/algorithms_java/README.md

 the Set interface.
 It can also be ordered by a Comparator provided at set creation time, depending on which constructor is used.
 The TreeSet implements a NavigableSet interface by inheriting AbstractSet class.

+#Sorting

+Sorting data means arranging it in a certain order, often in an array-like data structure.
+You can use various ordering criteria, common ones being sorting numbers from least to greatest or vice-versa, or sorting strings lexicographically.

+    - Bubble Sort works by swapping adjacent elements if they're not in the desired order.
+        This process repeats from the beginning of the array until all elements are in order
+    - Insertion Sort  is dividing the array into the sorted and unsorted subarrays.The sorted part is of length 1 at the beginning and is corresponding to the first (left-most) element in the array
+    - Selection Sort also divides the array into a sorted and unsorted subarray.
+Though, this time, the sorted subarray is formed by inserting the minimum element of the unsorted subarray at the end of the sorted array, by swapping
+    - Merge Sort Merge Sort uses recursion to solve the problem of sorting more efficiently than algorithms previously presented, and in particular it uses a divide and conquer approach
+    - Heapsort A heap is a tree that satisfies the heap property, which is that for each node, all of its children are in a given relation to it.
+Additionally, a heap must be almost complete.
+An almost complete binary tree of depth d has a subtree of depth d-1 with the same root that is complete, and in which each node with a left descendent has a complete left subtree.
+In other words, when adding a node, we always go for the leftmost position in the highest incomplete level.
+    - Quicksort  is another Divide and Conquer algorithm.
+It picks one element of an array as the pivot and sorts all of the other elements around it, for example smaller elements to the left, and larger to the right.